adrian154/blog/blogposts/tls.md

     * `00 2f`: TLS_RSA_WITH_AES_128_CBC_SHA
     * `00 ff`: TLS_EMPTY_RENEGOTIATION_INFO_SCSV

 TLS 1.3 only recommends five cipher suites, of which three are listed: TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256, and TLS_AES_128_GCM_SHA256.
-However, 56 other cipher suites are listed.
+However, 56 other cipher suites were sent in this message.
 They are present for backwards compatibility, but using these ciphers is discouraged.

 </div>
 <div class="segment" data-hex="0100" data-name="Legacy Compression Methods">

 Previously, compression methods were listed here.
-In TLS 1.3, compression is no longer supported due to security vulnerabilities, so this field contains a single null byte.
+However, it was discovered that through carefully crafted messages, an attacker could infer properties about the encrypted data in a TLS connection by analyzing the size of the compressed data, an attack that has since been dubbed [CRIME](https://en.wikipedia.org/wiki/CRIME).
+In TLS 1.3, compression is no longer supported, so this field contains a single supported compression method (none).

 * `01`: length of compression methods list
 * `00`: no compression